Notes for an Epilogue

 Anastasia (Livada), 2012

-Anastasia Hanc, now 77, was young when she got married in Livada where she moved from another neighboring village.
-Her husband and family had a large amount of land where they farmed, besides rearing many buffalos and cattle.
-Later under communism her husband worked in the cement factory of nearby Turda.
-At home Anastasia tended the animals, sewed for the villagers and brought up their two sons, one of whom she gave birth to in a cart on the way to hospital.
-By now younger people have left the formerly densely populated village.
-Her sons already moved to the town some thirty years ago.
-As she says, only the elderly and the empty houses have remained, and there are no longer any handymen to repair what goes wrong.
-Today they have only a single piglet and a few hens around the house.
+Anastasia Hanc, then 77, moved to Livada from a neighboring village when she married.
+Her husband’s family farmed a large amount of land and kept buffalo and cattle.
+Later, under communism, her husband worked at the cement factory in nearby Turda.
+At home, Anastasia tended the animals, sewed for the villagers, and brought up their two sons, one of whom she delivered in a cart on the way to the hospital.
+By now the younger people have left the once densely populated village.
+Her sons moved to town some thirty years ago.
+As she says, only the elderly and empty houses remain, and there is no one left to fix what breaks.
+Today they keep only a single piglet and a few hens around the house.

 Doftana Prison (Doftana), 2013

 The 18-year-old Ceaușescu, who was already regarded as a dangerous agitator in 1936, was taken to court for distributing banned leaflets and sentenced to three years in the Doftana prison.
 The penal institution, 100 kilometers from Bucharest, became the penitentiary for political prisoners, including future communist leader Gheorghiu-Dej and other communists from the 1920s.
-The inmates distributed their hand-written, internal newspaper The Red Doftana and Jailed Bolsheviks in the prison, notoriously known as the Romanian Bastille.
+The inmates distributed their handwritten, internal newspapers The Red Doftana and Jailed Bolsheviksin the prison, notoriously known as the Romanian Bastille.
 After World War II the prison was turned into a museum with the aim of making propaganda.
-Later the exhibitions emphasized mostly Ceaușescu’s suffering and on his personal orders even the pipes that used to conduct hot water were removed from his cell.
+Later the exhibitions emphasized mostly Ceaușescu’s suffering, and on his personal orders even the pipes that used to conduct hot water were removed from his cell.
 After his election as president, Ceaușescu himself visited the museum on several occasions.
-Schoolchildren were taken on obligatory outings to the prison, that had turned into a cultic place, and pioneers were ceremonially initiated in its garden.
-At present the derelict and dilapidated building cannot be visited.
+Schoolchildren were taken on obligatory outings to the prison, whichhad turned into a cultic place, and pioneers were ceremonially initiated in its garden.
+At present, the derelict and dilapidated building cannot be visited.

 The Dark Room (Sighetu Marmației), 2012

 One of the cruelest locations where anti-communist elements were liquidated was the prison in Sighetu Marmației, a few kilometers from the Ukrainian border.
-In 1950 several hundred former ministers, government politicians, members of the Academy, religious leaders and bankers, mostly over 60, were jailed here.
-The majority lost their lives as a result of the inhuman conditions.
-In the penal institution, that became known as the Ministers’ Prison because of its high-ranking inmates, prisoners were starved, tortured and, as the gravest punishment, were locked up in the so-called Dark Room.
+In 1950 several hundred former ministers, government politicians, members of the Academy, religious leaders, and bankers, mostly over 60, were jailed here.
+The majority lost their lives as a result of the inhumane conditions.
+In the penal institution, which became known as the Ministers’ Prison because of its high-ranking inmates, prisoners were starved, tortured, and, as the gravest punishment, locked up in the so-called Dark Room.
 Prisoners, stripped naked, were put in the cold, damp, windowless cell.
 While locked up they received half their daily food ration and were often handcuffed to the iron ring seen in the middle of the cell.
-Ice cold water was sometimes poured on the floor to aggravate their suffering.
+Ice-cold water was sometimes poured on the floor to aggravate their suffering.
 The prison was closed for good in 1977.
 The deserted, dilapidated building complex reopened as a museum in 1993, preserving the memory of communism’s victims.

 Carpet Sellers (Pojorâta), 2012

-A Gheorgheni gypsy couple goes from house to house in the mountain villages in the vicinity of Pojorâta to sell carpets made in China and purchased in their home town.
+A Gheorgheni gypsy couple goes from house to house in the mountain villages in the vicinity of Pojorâta to sell carpets made in China and purchased in their hometown.
 They are planning to return home for Christmas, having been away for half a year.
 They will live off the money earned from carpet selling until their next trip.
 There is really no other way for them to gain their livelihood.
-The travelling way of life for gypsies selling linen, wooden wash tubs, dishes and carvings they themselves make has been part of their traditional culture for several centuries.
+The traveling way of life for gypsies selling linen, wooden wash tubs, dishes, and carvings they themselves make has been part of their traditional culture for several centuries.

 Ciprian, the Bear Dancer (Sălătruc), 2013

-Seven-year-old Ciprian dressed in bearskin is the youngest member of a family that has passed on the tradition of bear dancing from generation to generation for centuries.
+Seven-year-old Ciprian, dressed in bearskin, is the youngest member of a family that has passed on the tradition of bear dancing from generation to generation for centuries.
 He received his first skin at the age of one, and since then he has grown out of several sizes.
-According to the more than one thousand-year-old tradition with a pagan origin, that has been preserved exclusively in a few villages in the eastern part of Romania, the young and old members of the community don bearskins at Christmas and on New Year’s Day so that accompanied by drummers and singing women dressed in folk costumes they would dance round the whole village.
+According to the more than one thousand years old tradition with a pagan origin, which has been preserved exclusively in a few villages in the eastern part of Romania, the young and old members of the community don bearskins at Christmas and on New Year’s Day so that, accompanied by drummers and singing women dressed in folk costumes, they would dance around the whole village.
 According to folk beliefs, the ceremony known in Romanian as Ursul aims to drive away evil spirits and keep them at bay.
-It takes a long time to make the costume – the tongue is made of wood, glass or plastic is used for the eyes and a ring is attached to the nose.
-For the time of the dance a long chain is fixed to the ring and the bear’s ears are decorated with red tassels.
+It takes a long time to make the costume, the tongue is made of wood, glass or plastic is used for the eyes, and a ring is attached to the nose.
+For the time of the dance a long chain is fixed to the ring, and the bear’s ears are decorated with red tassels.
 A well-fashioned skin can last decades, though it needs looking after with great care.
-The rarely worn skins are sprinkled with tobacco to protect them from moths and after wear they are thoroughly dried out, then rubbed with oil.
-The highly valuable costumes, that can even weigh 70 kilos, represent great prestige for their owners.
-Ciprian’s father, who is a custodian of the tradition in Sălătruc, has 14 bearskins since villagers who have moved abroad left several skins in his care.
+The rarely worn skins are sprinkled with tobacco to protect them from moths, and after wear they are thoroughly dried out, then rubbed with oil.
+The highly valuable costumes, which can even weigh 70 kilos, represent great prestige for their owners.
+Ciprian’s father, who is a custodian of the tradition in Sălătruc, has 14 bearskins, since villagers who have moved abroad left several skins in his care.

 Ileana (Fața Roșie, Bătrâna), 2014

 Ileana Toma, 83, was born in the small village of Răchițaua, Hunedoara County.
-Her father was regarded as a wealthy man, the family had large estates, they ground flour in their own mill and their vast number of animals, mainly buffalos, were also looked after by Ileana from a very young age.
+Her father was regarded as a wealthy man, the family had large estates, they ground flour in their own mill, and their vast number of animals, mainly buffalo, were also looked after by Ileana from a very young age.
 Not all of her six siblings could attend school, and that was also true for Ileana.
 With nationalization they were deprived of all they had.
 Later, in 1958, Ileana married and moved to her husband’s neighboring mountain village of Fața Roșie.
 She has lived there ever since.
 They still harvested by hand in the village, which traditionally lived on farming and animal husbandry, and everyone made horseshoes and tools at home.
-Living conditions have not changed much for a century: there is no connection with the electricity grid or running water, so lighting is produced with the help of a generator and Ileana, who has lived on her own for many years, carries water in a five-liter can from a well a fair distance away.
+Living conditions have not changed much for a century: there is no connection to the electricity grid or running water, so lighting is provided with the help of a generator, and Ileana, who has lived on her own for many years, carries water in a five-liter can from a well a fair distance away.
 Mail is delivered once a month and bread is brought by a mobile shop twice a week to the aging village, which has seven remaining families.
-Today Ileana keeps only a few chickens and roosters, she collects and dries herbs she finds nearby and puts away apples she picks in the summer for winter.
+Today Ileana keeps only a few chickens and roosters.
+She collects and dries herbs she finds nearby and puts away apples she picks in the summer for winter.

 Hillside (near Potiond), 2013